Intel Advert - December 1993

 So by the time the 80386 rolled around, Intel decided to exclude AMD from its latest design, with AMD taking over five years to reverse engineer it.
 When it did finally release the Am386, it once again showed it could produce chips with faster speeds[2].

-The pattern continued right through to the release of AMD's Athlon processor at the end of the 1990s - considered as AMDs zenith - matched all the while by a declining share for Intel.
+The pattern continued right through to the release of AMD's Athlon processor at the end of the 1990s - considered as AMDs zenith - matched all the while by a declining market share for Intel.

-However, poor management, an over-valued buyout of graphics board maker ATI, and Intel's monopolistic behaviour in paying PC manufacturers to keep AMD chips out - part of which involved paying towards a company's advertising if it used the "Intel Inside" branding - led to something of a downfall for AMD in the first decade of the 21st century.
+Eventually, poor management, an over-valued buyout of graphics board maker ATI, and Intel's continuing monopolistic behaviour in paying PC manufacturers to keep AMD chips out - part of which involved paying towards a company's advertising if it used the "Intel Inside" branding - led to something of a downfall for AMD in the first decade of the 21st century.

 Meanwhile, the advert itself - which perhaps represents part of Intel's reaction to increasing competition from AMD - is notable for a couple of other things.